 For some websites, the distribution can be automated.
 The web host sends a server-to-server message to the remote company’s servers, adding the necessary info and files.
 This is how digital distribution of music already works.

-For other sites like MySpace and Facebook, there can be some quick simple human labor.
-An employee quickly logs into your MySpace page (with your permission) and uploads the song, info, photos or calendar, using the super-fast internet connection.
+For other sites, there can be some quick simple human labor.
+An employee quickly logs into that site as you, with your permission, and uploads the song, info, photos or calendar, using the super-fast internet connection.

 The trickiest part would be copying the friend/fan list from multiple sites back into your one definitive master database of fans/friends.